-Oxfam warned it could lose millions in funding over sex crimes scandal
+Oxfam warned it could lose funding over sex crimes scandal

 Oxfam works with local farmers in Chad to improve their crops and provides water and sanitation services to refugees in local camps, the organization says on its website.

-Britain's International Development Secretary Penny Mordaunt warned Sunday Oxfam could lose millions of pounds in public funding due to the scandal.
+Patel resigned last year after making a secret trip to Israel and holding undisclosed meetings with Israeli officials, setting off a political firestorm.
+She also said that British nationals accused of wrongdoing while doing charity work abroad with public funds should be tried in the UK.

-"If the moral leadership at the top of the organization isn't there, then we cannot have you as a partner," Mordaunt told the British Broadcasting Corporation's Andrew Marr.
-Last financial year, Oxfam received about £32 million (about $44 million) from the government, according to public records.
+Oxfam is one of the UK's largest and most prominent aid organizations, operating development programs in more than 90 countries around the world.

-Operating development programs in more than 90 countries around the world, Oxfam is one of the UK's largest and most prominent aid organizations.
 It calls itself "a global movement of millions of people who share the belief that, in a world rich in resources, poverty isn't inevitable."

 The agency also offers assistance to people after emergencies and disasters.